mozilla/releases-comm-central/chat/protocols/matrix/lib/README.md

 ### Updating unhomoglyph

-This is simlar to the single file dependencies, but also has a JSON data file.
+This is similar to the single file dependencies, but also has a JSON data file.
 Both of these files should be copied to the unhomoglyph directory.